regenerativep/zig-mc-server/README.md

 # zig-mc-server

-This is a Minecraft server written in the programming language Zig.
+This is a Minecraft server written in the programming language Zig (works with 0.10.0 version).

 The goal of this project is not necessarily to make a Minecraft server, but rather to develop the protocol library and other important parts of a Minecraft server for future projects.